SOC 2 Type I AttestedSundial is SOC 2 Type I attested.

 • Local Storage: Stores user preferences and temporary UI states to retain user actions during a session.

-• Cloud Firestore: Stores non-sensitive preferences and usage data.
+• Cloud Firestore: Stores user email and feature usage data.

 • OAuth Security: Tokens are short-lived and auto-refreshed; not stored.